International Finance

 Notice: we never used the probability of up vs. down.

-• The option price comes purely from no-arbitrage — if the option is mispriced relative to \(B\), there is a riskless profit
+• The option price comes purely from no-arbitrage — if the option is mispriced relative to the replicating portfolio, there is a riskless profit

 • Different investors can disagree about probabilities and still agree on the price